anatar-the-fair/bootstrap_light/README.md

 ### neovim

-Find a theme on [github](https://github.com/topics/neovim-theme), download the luafile into
+ 1. Find a theme on [github](https://github.com/topics/neovim-theme), download the luafile or make an entry in `.config/nvim/lua/plugins/default/colorschemes/`

-Enable it by opening neovim and running `SPACE > `
+ 2. It will now appear in the list of colorschemes when you run: `:colorscheme `, note the space at the end.

 ### Ricing